Behavioral and Health Services >>

 Leadership in Homeland Security >>

 The Leadership in Homeland Security curriculum provides foundational knowledge and skills for providers in the fields of fire, rescue, public safety, emergency management, security, law enforcement and Emergency Medical Services.
 This program prepares students for homeland security positions with state, federal or local governments and/or security management careers in companies and non profit organizations.
-Courses are offered on-campus, om-line and in a format that combines limited on-campus sessions with one-line learning.
+Courses are offered on-campus, om-line and in a format that combines limited on-campus sessions with online learning.
 This program provides a strong linkage to Philadelphia University's Master of Science degree in Disaster medicine and Management.

 Organizational Leadership >>